Does your client want you to sign their contract? Should you?

 - Payment terms may be extremely long and the definition of the payment date may make them longer still.
 Be careful you understand how to calculate a payment date using their terms – it could be a lot later than you think.

 - Trademarks and branding.
 The contract may prevent you from putting the client on your client list or from using any of their branding.
 Some are drawn so widely that you can’t even put their logo on the material you are producing for their own use!
 Make sure you know what you can and can’t do.

 It is easy to give up if you are a small company and work on the basis that you either sign that contract or lose the business.
 But it isn’t necessarily so.
 It is often possible to get the client back to your contract or get their contract properly modified to be more appropriate to what the two of you are doing.
 It is something we get involved with all the time.

 Here at KoffeeKlatch, we translate legal jargon into ordinary English and help you figure out if that works for your business or not.
 We like to help to make sure you know what you are doing so you can start that work with confidence.

 If you’d like a quick translation of your next contract we’d be happy to help.
-Purchase a couple of hours of our time and send us the documents.
-We’ll do a quick review and send it back to you with our key concerns annotated in the contract ready for you to negotiate with your client in a friendly way so you can get it all sorted out.
+Purchase a Power Hour (click the picture below) and send us the documents.
+We’ll go through it with you and explain what it means so you can negotiate with your client in a friendly way.
 Just click the clock below to get started.